dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3240: Wealthy contributions towards public services are essential.
+### T3240: The wealthy should pay their fair share for the common good.

 |Support|
 |---|